JackpotRising/jr-docs/homebase/integration.md

 ![Screenshot](media/game/004.png)

-> Ex: Selecting iOS will prompt you for your game's "iOS store link" and its "iOS bundle"
+Selecting iOS will prompt you for your game's *iOS store link* and its *iOS bundle*

 #### 3. Media